 Following the Xbox Series X release, the Playstation 5 is finally available to the public, marking the official start to Sony’s next generation of gaming.
 Pre-orders were a bit of a debacle for this console, so it’s possible you weren’t able to reserve one before launch.
 That’s a shame- the PS5 is much faster than the PS4 and the adaptive triggers on the Dualsense controller are a unique experience you can’t get elsewhere.
-The launch library’s thin enough that there is a strong argument to be made for waiting until next year to buy a PS5, but we actually saw listings with stock launch day and Walmart surprised us with a 12:00 ET initial release and promises of upcoming scheduled restocks.
-So if you’re planning to early adopt or you just absolutely have to play Spider-Man: Miles Morales at 60 fps, there’s still hope that you can buy one without waiting too long.
+The launch library’s thin enough that there is a strong argument to be made for waiting to buy one, but Spider-Man: Miles Morales at 60 fps and Ratchet and Clank: Rift Apart are tempting.

-There’s two versions of the Playstation 5 out now, but they’re identical aside from the lack of a disc drive.
-Here’s where you might be able to find each.
+There’s two versions of the Playstation 5 out now, but they’re identical aside from the presence or lack of a disc drive.

 The Playstation 5 is Sony’s aptly named successor to the PS4, and has a custom 8-core Zen 2 cpu and custom 10.3 teraflop RDNA 2 GPU.
 On paper, that leaves it a little less powerful than the Xbox Series X, but optimization and specific games will probably make performance more of a case-by-case issue.
 This version comes with a 4K Blu-ray disc drive as well, which might be important to you if you like to own your games and movies physically.